Nationally in Labor Participation

 TAXATION OF EXEMPT PROPERTIES

-Many communities have opportunities to repurpose tax-exempt property for economic development purposes such as housing, daycare, and/or additional retail space.
+Many communities have opportunities to repurpose tax-exempt property for economic development such as housing, daycare, and/or additional retail space.
 Current taxation policies are written in a way that a tax assessor should collect ad valorem property taxes on the entirety of the property if any portion of the facility is used for a non-exempt purpose.
 In many cases this taxation policy is a deterrent to developers wishing to make use of the abandoned property and limits a community’s ability to make use of existing facilities.

 The prohibition to growth lies with the existing statute under KSA 79-201a, which requires any portion of an exempt facility used for a non-exempt purpose be taxed on the entirety of the property.
 Many communities and/or developers do not have the budget to support the large tax obligation.

-One potential solution would be to amend the taxation policy to allow for the proportionate exemption of ad valorem taxes on existing exempt properties.
+One potential solution is to amend the taxation policy to allow for the proportionate exemption of ad valorem taxes on existing exempt properties.
 In the example above, if only 10% of an exempt building is utilized for a commercial purpose, 90% would remain exempt.
 This is one solution to incentivize repurposing abandoned buildings that were formerly exempted and creating tax revenue where none previously existed.

 SUPPORT FOR RURAL BROADBAND ACCESS